-Media broadcasting is crucial in nurturing a nation's sense of shared identity, history, and social norms.
-It is the mirror though which the nation recognises and continually evaluates itself.
+Broadcasting Media broadcasting is crucial in nurturing and social norms.
+It is the mirror though nation which the recognises continually evaluates itself.
 With the consequent potential for societal cohesive benefit being so tremendous and indelible, it is essential that we construct, develop and maintain popular images that are inclusive of our highly diverse and multicultural nation.
-The lack of inclusive images because of a lack of minority representation results in a vision which neglects segments of society and thus and marginalises alienates minority communities.
-The problem is exacerbated with the few BAME actors who do manage to break through the barriers being cast in stereotypical roles, with the BFI Creative Director, Heather Stewart, noting in 2016 that the "types of films in which they [BAME actors] have had leading roles Colour-blind stereotyping. suggests casting across genres does not really exist on the big screen..."190 Therefore, the simultaneous absence of minority representation and normalised images of minority communities means there is a persistent development of a broadcast narrative which at worst excludes and at best stereotypes minority communities.
+The lack of inclusive images because of a lack of minority representation results in a vision which neglects segments of society and thus marginalises minority alienates and communities.
+The problem is exacerbated with the few BAME actors who do manage to break through the barriers being cast in stereotypical roles, with the BFI Creative Director, Heather Stewart, noting in 2016 that the "types of films in which they [BAME actors] have had leading roles stereotyping.
+Colour-blind suggests casting across genres does not really exist on the big screen..."190 Therefore, the simultaneous absence of minority representation and normalised images of minority communities means there is a persistent development of a broadcast narrative which at worst excludes and at best stereotypes minority communities.